Sterling slips on signs of stuttering economic momentum

 By Sujata Rao

-The currency had firmed on Friday against the dollar after data showed the United States created far fewer jobs in August than forecast.
-But subsequent moves have been listless as traders await further cues on the British economy and the Bank of England's future policy direction.
+The currency firmed on Friday against the dollar after data showed the United States created far fewer jobs in August than forecast.
+But subsequent moves have been listless as traders await further cues on the UK economy and the Bank of England's future policy direction.

-IHS Markit's construction Purchasing Managers' Index (PMI) showed the UK construction industry grew last month at its weakest pace since the lockdown of early 2021, hit by a severe shortage of building supplies .
+IHS Markit's construction Purchasing Managers' Index (PMI) showed Britain's construction industry grew last month at its weakest pace since the lockdown of early 2021, hit by a severe shortage of building supplies .

-Friday PMI data had showed growth in the services sector slowed down in August compared with July .
+That comes after Friday PMI data showed growth in the services sector slowed down in August compared with July .

-Both surveys hardened indications of slowing economic growth, after a strong rebound triggered by the country's rapid vaccine rollout earlier in the year.
-They also revealedthat economic momentum is stuttering under the impact of Brexit, global supply chain issues and COVID isolation rules.
+Both surveys add to signs of slowing economic growth, after a strong rebound triggered by the country's rapid vaccine rollout earlier in the year.
+They also reveal economic momentum is stuttering under the impact of Brexit, global supply chain issues and COVID isolation rules.

 "The major gains from the UK economy's reopening have been realised.
 Growth is likely to continue to 'normalise' through the third quarter, though for the quarter as a whole we still look for GDP growth of 2.7% quarter-on-quarter," Morgan Stanley analysts told clients.